 All candidates preparing to be teachers are required to participate throughout their college career in field experiences.
-During professional education coursework and some subject matter concentration courses, elementary and secondary education program candidates will be required to observe professional educators in a variety of diverse classrooms and will participate in classroom activities assigned by the cooperating teacher.
+Elementary and secondary education program candidates will be required to observe professional educators in a variety of diverse classrooms and will participate in classroom activities assigned by the cooperating teacher.
 While different in nature from the experiences required for licensure areas, field experiences for the Applied Health and Fitness concentration in the Health and Physical Education degree will also be required.
 Prior to the first field experience, students must provide complete a background check.

-Requirements for Admission to Student Teaching
+Requirements for Admission to Student Educator Residency